Self-questioning: Why Should We Practice It on a Daily Basis?

 Release emotions

-Self-questioning is a potent tool for navigating through such emotional impasses.
+Self-questioning is a potent tool for navigating through such impasses.
 Being aware of our present state, we can pose probing inquiries like:

 “Why do I find myself emotionally immobilized?”